Xyclade/MachineLearning/Readme.md

 First thing you might wonder now is *why is the data formatted this way*.
 Well, the separation between dataPoints and their label values is for easy splitting between testing and training data, and because the API expects the data this way for both executing the K-NN algorithm and plotting the data.
 Secondly the datapoints stored as an ```Array[Array[Double]]``` is done to support datapoints in more than just 2 dimensions.

 Given the data the first thing to do next is to see what the data looks like.
 For this Smile provides a nice plotting library.
 In order to use this however, the application should be changed to a Swing application.
 Additionally the data should be fed to the plotting library to get a JPane with the actual plot.
-After changing your code it should like this:
+After changing your code it should look like this:

  ```scala